qmk/qmk_firmware/docs/feature_converters.md

 Feature set is identical to [Adafruit KB2040](#kb2040).
 VBUS detection is enabled by default for superior split keyboard support.
 For more information, refer to the [Community Edition pinout](platformdev_rp2040#rp2040_ce) docs.

+### Svlinky {#svlinky}

+Feature set is a pro micro equivalent of the [RP2040 Community Edition](#rp2040_ce), except that two of the analog GPIO have been replaced with digital only GPIO.
+These two were moved to the FPC connector to support the [VIK specification](https://github.com/sadekbaroudi/vik).
+This means that if you are expecting analog support on all 4 pins as provided on a RP2040 Community Edition pinout, you will not have that.
+Please see the [Svlinky github page](https://github.com/sadekbaroudi/svlinky) for more details.

 ## Elite-C